 As of 2020, if you have full entitlement, you don’t have a VA loan limit.
 What that means is that if you are a veteran, service member, or survivor, you don’t have to pay a down payment for loans over $144,000.
 Instead, the VA will guarantee to pay your lender up to 25% of your loan amount.
 However, at least one of these must be true:

 Of course, this doesn’t mean you can or should get any size loan you want.
 When you apply and are eligible for a VA-backed home loan, you’ll receive a Certificate of Eligibility (COE).
 Many banks will help you through this process.

-The COE makes the VA loan less of a risk for the lender, and that generally results in better terms for the borrower.
+The COE makes the VA loan less risky for the lender, which generally results in better terms for the borrower.
 However, you still need to qualify for the loan, and the bank still needs to ensure you can afford the loan.

 Factors like your credit history, income, assets, etc. will determine your eligibility.
 The rest of the loan process is more or less standard.
 If you want to learn more about loan eligibility, you can check out my previous article, Anatomy of Mortgage Loan.

 When you receive your COE, it will contain a statement, like “This Veteran’s basic entitlement is $36,000.”
 That number will undoubtedly change over time, but here is what you need to know.
 That number is actually for your lender.